cinemagoer/cinemagoer/docs/usage/access.rst

 Access systems
 ==============

-IMDbPY supports different ways of accessing the IMDb data:
+Cinemagoer supports different ways of accessing the IMDb data:

 - Fetching data directly from the web server.